MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 ## Deployment roadmap for data protection only

 ### Step 1: Confirm that you have a subscription that includes Azure Rights Management
-Use the subscription information from the marketing site to confirm that your subscription includes the functionality and features that you expect.
+Review the [subscription information](https://go.microsoft.com/fwlink/?LinkId=827589) to confirm that your organization has a subscription that includes the functionality and features that you expect.
 Then, assign a license from this subscription to each user in your organization who will protect documents and emails by using the Azure Rights Management service.

 ### Step 2: Prepare your tenant account to use the Azure Rights Management service
 Before you begin using [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)], do the following preparation: